vincebel7/temperature-data-collector/README.md

 # temperature-data-collector
-An application intended for a custom-built IoT device to collect, process, and display temperature and humidity data from a digital temperature and humidity sensor (DHT)
+An application enabling a custom-built IoT device to collect, process, and display temperature and humidity data from a digital temperature and humidity sensor (DHT)

-This is an all-in-one project including collectors for various hardware platforms, an MQTT system (server, subscribers, publishers), Redis server, the ability to write to MySQL, and a web server to monitor live data.
+This is an all-in-one project which includes: collectors for various hardware platforms, an MQTT system (server, subscribers, publishers), Redis server, the ability to write to MySQL, and a web server to monitor live data.

-Components to be included (eventually all will be Dockerized):
+There are two components: Collector, and Server.

-### Collector:
+### Collector

-- Pi sensor collector (completed, but not Dockerized yet)
+- Pi sensor collector

 OR

 - Arduino sensor collector (not written yet)

-### Server:
+### Server

 - MQTT server